 - How bad are your symptoms?
 Can you keep food down?

 - Do you notice certain triggers for your nausea or vomiting?

-- Do you experience your symptoms at certain times during the day or all the time?
+- Do your symptoms occur at certain times of the day or all the time?

 - What, if anything, makes you feel worse?